Spearfinn/hello-world/README.md

 # hello-world
-Hello world, this is my repository on GitHub.
+Hello world, this is my first repository on GitHub.

 Hello everyone!